Inverse spectral positivity for surfaces: Introduction

 \begin{thm*} Let $N$ be a complete oriented $3$-manifold of non-negative scalar curvature.
 Let $M$ be an oriented complete non-compact stable minimal surface in $N$.
 Then $M$ is conformally equivalent to the complex plane or to a cylinder.
 If $M$ is a cylinder, and the absolute total curvature of $M$ is finite, then $M$ is flat and totally geodesic. \end{thm*}

 The proof involves the operator $\Delta + K$.
-Fischer-Colbrie and Schoen also point out (Remark 2, p.
+D.~Fischer-Colbrie and R.~Schoen also point out (Remark 2, p.
 207) that ``the assumption of finite total curvature should not be essential''.
-This is indeed the case: see \cite{ScYa82}, proof of Theorem~2, and \cite{Miy93} for a proof using $L^2$ harmonic $1$-forms.
+This is indeed the case: see \cite[proof of Theorem~2]{ScYa82}, and \cite{Miy93} for a proof using $L^2$ harmonic $1$-forms.
 Theorem~\ref{T-G} and Theorem~\ref{T-C}, with $a=1$, provide another method to ans\-wer the question raised by D.~Fischer-Colbrie and R.~Schoen positively.